How Benjamin Franklin Invented Machine Learning in 1720

 Franklin’s methodical approach to mastering writing

-Franklin chose articles from The Spectator, a respected British periodical, as his “training data.”
-He then began a four step loop:
+Franklin chose articles from The Spectator, a respected British periodical, as his “training data” and ran them through a repeatable loop that tightened his prose with every pass.

-First, he converted the source material into a compressed format.
-In his words, he took several articles and made “short hints of the sentiment in each sentence”2.
-This forced him to distill the core essence of the writing, much like an AI model extracts key features from raw data.
+First, he converted exemplary essays into compact notes.
+He took several articles and made “short hints of the sentiment in each sentence”2, forcing himself to distill structure, tone, and argument the way an AI model pulls features from raw data.

 He then executed the most critical step: “I compared my Spectator with the original, discovered some of my faults, and corrected them”2.
-This direct comparison between his output and the “ground truth” was his loss function, generating a clear error signal that highlighted specific weaknesses.
+The side by side review supplied a loss signal that surfaced concrete gaps in diction, cadence, and logic.

 The Modern Parallel: Deconstructing the Training Loop